New York Town (album)

-Standout moments include a punk-speed rendition of "I'm Ragged but I'm Right," and a poignant performance of a previously unreleased ballad "In Memory of a Memory," which offers a showcase for Paycheck's ability to inspire tragic material with emotional depth.
-Many tracks transition seamlessly into each other, a testament to the band's tight musicianship and the album's subtle editing.

 Critical reception

-New York Town was widely praised for its authenticity and the high caliber of its live performances.
 Eugene Chadbourne of AllMusic called it "one of the best" live country records, commending the precision of the band and the organic flow of the setlist.
 Brown Burnett of The Clarion-Ledger lauded the album's restraint in production, noting it was "refreshingly tapered" compared to the overdub-heavy norm of country records.
 Bill Robertson of The StarPhoenix emphasized how the small club setting benefited the album's sound, highlighting the West Texas Music Company's professionalism and the minimal crowd interference.

-Dan Smith of The Roanoke Times remarked on the album's cultural implications, saying that Paycheck's praise of New York in the title track signaled a new kind of unity in American music and audience reach.
+Dan Smith of The Roanoke Times said that Paycheck's praise of New York in the title track signaled a new kind of unity in American music and audience reach.
 However, he also acknowledged that the rest of the album largely consisted of familiar material, and noted that Paycheck often seemed out of place in the city, even as he won over the crowd.